brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 <img width="80%" height="80%" src="/assets/GPT-lite-DeepSpeed/DeepSpeed_stages.png"/>

 {: style="text-align:center; font-size: small;"}
 Memory consumptions of the three different stages of DeepSpeed with the FSDP approach.
+Only on deep models.
 Note that residual memory (activations, normalization layers, etc) are not displayed as FSDP does not shard them.
 Source: [Microsoft Research blog](https://www.microsoft.com/en-us/research/blog/zero-deepspeed-new-system-optimizations-enable-training-models-with-over-100-billion-parameters/)

 Additionaly, on top of stage 1 and 2, we can enable [**ZeRO-Offload**](https://www.deepspeed.ai/tutorials/zero-offload/) system for offloading optimizer and gradient states to CPU memory.
 For improved performance we can enable [**ZeRO-Infinity**](https://arxiv.org/abs/2104.07857) on top of ZeRO-3.
 According to the [ZeRO-3 documentation](https://deepspeed.readthedocs.io/en/stable/zero3.html#zero), "ZeRO-Infinity has all of the savings of ZeRO-Offload, plus is able to offload more the model weights and has more effective bandwidth utilization and overlapping of computation and communication".